FBoucher/stream-projects/Streams/2020-07-08 - Stream111 Back to TinyBlazorAdmin.md

 Project
 -------

-All the code for this project is available on GitHub: CloudBot - https://github.com/FBoucher/CloudBot
+All the code for this project is available on GitHub: Azure Url Shortener - https://github.com/FBoucher/AzUrlShortener

 Goals
 -----

-- [ ] Keep high score
-- [ ] Make score visible
-- [ ] Play sound challenge?!
+- [ ] Call GetUrls securly